 Running throughout the programme, this module will embed the knowledge and standards required of a professional, Chartered Manager.
 Main topic areas include: Strategic Planning and Management, Financial Management, Managing Change, HR, Leadership, Risk Management and Legal frameworks.
 Apprentices are required to apply knowledge within their own working environments and reflect on personal experiences within these key areas of management practice.
 The application of theory to practice is a critical aspect of learning with assessment being predicated on demonstration of active work-integrated learning.
 During the second year of this module, there is a focus on refining the work-based portfolio to reflect the personal development of management practice skills, knowledge and behaviours.

 Sales, Marketing and New Technologies

-Through study, reflection and exercises, this 20-credit module seeks to explore the development of knowledge and embed the practice of creating marketing strategies and developing new markets.
-The aim is to use theory and practice for effective marketing and sales in local and global markets, taking into account the impact of new technologies and digital business on a commercial organisation.
+Through study, reflection and exercises, this module seeks to explore the development of knowledge and embed the practice of creating marketing strategies and developing new markets.
+The aim is to use theory and practice for effective marketing and sales in local and global markets, taking into account the impact of new technologies and digital business on a commercial, public or social (third sector) organisation.

 Work-based Research Project